techiescamp/mlops/rag_chatbot_webscrape/README.md

-## RAG powered chatbot for project documents
+## RAG powered chatbot by webscraping the Kubernetes documents

 **RAG** - **Retrieval Augmented Generation** is a workflow that's simplifies the use of generating content by taking one's own knowledge base as reference.
 In fine-tuning, we have to store large content of data in the model, which can be resource-intensive and time-consuming, RAG streamlines the process by retrieving relevant information from a knowledge base dynamically and combining it with a language model to generate accurate, context-specific responses without the need for extensive retraining.